Holidays & Festivals

 The Festival of Lights is a joyous time at Beth Or!

-- Chanukah Community Candle Lighting, Family Worship & Celebration Event (Friday during Chanukah) – RSVP Required for celebration
+• Chanukah Community Candle Lighting, Glowstick Shabbat Family Worship & Celebration Event (Friday during Chanukah) – RSVP may be required for celebration

 Tu B’Shevat